ionic-team/ionic-pwa-toolkit/readme.md

 # Ionic PWA Toolkit

-The Ionic PWA Toolkit is the recommended way to build production ready PWAs with Ionic.
-This toolkit gets you started with using [Stencil](https://stenciljs.com/), Ionic Core and Ionic PWA hosting.
-This combination of tools gives you the ability to build a fast, efficient PWA with zero config needed and all the best practices built in out of the box.
+The Ionic PWA Toolkit is the recommended way to build production ready Progressive Web Apps (PWAs) with Ionic.
+This toolkit gets you started with [Stencil](https://stenciljs.com/), Ionic Core, and Ionic PWA hosting.
+This combination of tools gives you the ability to build a fast, efficient PWA with zero config needed and best practices out of the box.

-## What does this include
+## Features Included in the Ionic PWA Toolkit

-- Stencil
+- Stencil for easily building and loading standardized Web Components
-- Ionic
+- Ionic Framework
 - Routing
 - Push Notifications setup
 - Showing a toast when a new version of the PWA is available